 While an NCB benefit exists in all types of insurance policies, it is most commonly associated and sought after in the case of motor insurance.
 Also, an NCB benefit can be an important factor in deciding which policy you should buy.
 This advantage allows you to keep your security and provides an extra bonus advantage.

 However, to take advantage of this feature and make the most of it, you should know every aspect of it and how it affects your policy.
-Therefore, here is everything you need to know about No Claim Bonus in motor insurance.
+Therefore, here is everything you need to know about the No Claim Bonus in motor insurance.

 NCB only for comprehensive coverage

-Third party coverage and comprehensive coverage are concepts specific to car insurance.
+Third-party coverage and comprehensive coverage are concepts specific to car insurance.
 These are the coverage options you have when purchasing a policy.
 A third-party policy, as the name suggests, covers damages to a third party who is injured or has property damage.
 In this case, you must make a claim as you are obliged to compensate the third party.
 In addition, the coverage benefits the third party and does not cover its own loss.

 If you have NCB, it’s pretty obvious at this point that you’ll get a bonus every year for not claiming it.
 However, how much do you get?
 This amount is determined by the insurance company.
 Every major provider has a fixed percentage of what they initially offer.
 Most insurance companies will give you a bonus of 20% of your annual premium after your first year without any claims.